vishworks/assisted-demo-tool/README.md

 demos: Array<Object> - one or more demos to be shown (demos items)
     id: string - an unique id for the demo
-    name: string - the demo name
+    title: string - the demo name
+    description: string - a description of the demo
     estimatedTime: number - the demo estimated duration in minutes
+    useCases: Array<String> - a list of use cases included in the demo
+    products: Array<String> - a list of products included in the demo
+    features: Array<String> - list of features included in the demo
+    prerequisites: Array<String> - a list of demos that should be run before this demo
     personas: Array<String> - a list of the demo personas ids
     steps: Array<Object> - the demo steps list
       (steps items)
         personaId: string - the id of the persona associated to this step
-        name: string - the step title
+        title: string - the step title
         trainingContent: string - the HTML content for the step in Training Mode View
         presenterContent: string - the HTML content for the step in Presenter Mode View
         urlOverrides: Array<Object> - an array defining the URL overrides for this step